The mathematics of adversarial attacks in AI -- Why deep learning is unstable despite the existence of stable neural networks: Connection to previous work

 The literature documenting the instability phenomenon in DL is so vast that we can only cite a tiny subset here \cite{akhtar2018threat,carlini2018audio,huang2018some, finlayson2019adversarial, Heaven_Nature, AdcockHansenBook, SzZ-14, antun2020instabilities, Deep_Fool1, Deep_Fool2, Deep_Fool3, Goodfellow, shafahi2018adv, tyukin2020adversarial, Fawzi_NIPS2018}, see the references in the survey paper \cite{akhtar2018threat} for a more comprehensive collection.
 Below we will highlight some of the most important connections to our work.

 \begin{itemize}[leftmargin=*] \item[(i)] {\bf \emph{Universality of instabilities in AI}}.
 A key feature of Theorem \ref{theorem:NNCV} is that it demonstrates how the perturbations are universal, meaning that one adversarial perturbation works for all the cases where the instability occurs -- as opposed to a specific input dependent adversarial perturbation.
 The Deep Fool program \cite{Deep_Fool1, Deep_Fool2, Deep_Fool3} -- created by S. Moosavi-Dezfooli, A. Fawzi, O. Fawzi, and P. Frossard -- was the first to establish empirically that adversarial perturbations can be made universal, and this phenomenon is also universal across different methods and architectures.
+For recent and related developments, see D. Higham and I. Tyukin et al. \cite{THGW21, tyukin2020adversarial} which describe instabilities generated by perturbations to the structure of a neural network, \cite{BGHHPSTZ,sutton2023adversarial} wherein instability to randomised perturbations are considered, as well as the results by L. Bungert and G. Trillos et al. \cite{bungert2023trilos_binary}, and S. Wang, N. Si, and J. Blanchet \cite{wang2023blanchet1}.

 \item[(ii)] {\bf \emph{Approximation theory and numerical analysis}}.
 There is a vast literature proving existence results of ReLU networks for deep learning, investigating their approximation power, where the recent work of R. DeVore, B. Hanin and G. Petrova \cite{devore_hanin_petrova_2021} also provides a comprehensive account of the contemporary developments.
 The huge approximation literature on existence results and approximation properties of NNs prior to the year 2000 is well summarised by A. Pinkus in \cite{pinkus1999approximation}.
-Our results suggest a program combining recent approximation theory results with foundations of mathematics and numerical analysis to characterise the NNs that can be computed by algorithms.
+Our results suggest a program combining recent approximation theory \cite{Nina1, devore_hanin_petrova_2021} results with foundations of mathematics and numerical analysis to characterise the NNs that can be computed by algorithms.
 This aligns with the work of B. Adcock and N. Dexter \cite{adcock2020gap} that demonstrates the gap between what algorithms compute and the theoretical existence of NNs in function approximation with deep NNs.
 Note that results on existence of algorithms in learning -- with performance and stability guarantees -- do exist (see the work of P. Niyogi, S. Smale and S. Weinberger \cite{Smale_Weinberger}), but so far not in DL.